- Update your resume(s) and cover letter(s) in MountaineerTRAK

 - Schedule a practice interview

-- Meet with a career counselor for help evaluating or applying to graduate school
+- Meet with a career development specialist for help evaluating or applying to graduate school

 - Connect with your faculty and current/previous employers for potential references